Get

 1. Dogos Are Banned in Several Countries

-Unfortunately, the Dogo Argentino is not accepted everywhere due to being used for illegal dog fighting over the years in the native Cordoba, which has given them a bad reputation.
+Unfortunately, the Dogo Argentino is not accepted everywhere due to being used for illegal dog fighting over the years in the native Cordoba, which has given the breed a bad reputation.
 They are, however, legal to own in the United States.
 Countries that have banned the breed are Singapore, New Zealand, Norway, Iceland, Denmark, Israel, Ukraine, and the United Kingdom.

 2. The White Coat Serves a Purpose